 The University offers a complimentary afternoon-evening shuttle bus service around campus during semester.
 The shuttle:

 - operates every half hour between 4.00pm and 12.30am

 - allows you to hop on or off wherever you choose.

 Waterloo Road shuttle bus - Monday to Friday

 There is a different shuttle bus service that takes staff and students to our nearby 44—50 Waterloo Road spaces.
 Visitors can catch this shuttle to or from campus when visiting Macquarie University facilities located in our Waterloo Road premises.
 This service operates Monday to Friday only.
 See the timetable below.

 If you live close to Macquarie University, cycling (or walking) is an easy and cost-effective way to get here.
 Plan your route.

 Bike parking, showers and changing facilities are available on campus.
 You can find them on the bike parking map here.

 Note that campus bike racks are not for storage.
-Bikes left unattended for four weeks will be considered abandoned.
-Abandoned bikes will be removed, and owners have four weeks to reclaim them from Security.
+Any bike left unattended for four weeks or longer will be considered abandoned.
+Abandoned bikes will be removed, and owners have two weeks to reclaim them from Security.